mkb79/Audible/docs/source/index.rst

 **Audible** is a Python low-level interface to communicate with the non-publicly `Audible <https://en.m.wikipedia.org/wiki/Audible_(service)>`_ API.
-It enables Python developers to create there own Audible services.
+It enables Python developers to create their own Audible services.
 Asynchronous communication with the Audible API is supported.

 .. note::